-For the fluxes of the (myo)fibroblasts we assume that the cells diffuse randomly through the dermal layer according to linear Fickian diffusion.
-We use the fact that the signaling molecules induce the migration of cells.
-The fluxes are given by:

-Here the parameter $D_F$ is the (myo)fibroblast diffusion coefficient, which account for random walk, and the parameter $\chi_F$ is the chemotaxis coefficient that depends on both the (un)binding rate of the signaling molecules with its receptor, and the concentration of this receptor on the cell surface of the (myo)fibroblasts.
-For simplicity we write $N+M=F$ from now on.
+We discuss the conservation laws for mass and linear momentum, and the evolution equation that describes how the infinitesimal effective strain changes.
+Since the domain deforms because of forces exerted by cells, the points in the domain are subject to displacement.
+We incorporate this local displacement rate by passive convection, which is reflected in the second term in the left-hand side of the equations.

 The signaling molecules play an important role in the immune and inflammation response after wound healing.
-While these molecules migrate to the wounded area, they induce directed chemotactic migration of cells.
-Assuming that the diffusion through the dermal layer follows normal Fickian diffusion, the flux is given by:
+While these molecules migrate to the wound, they induce directed chemotactic migration of cells.
+We assume that the diffusion is according to normal Fickian diffusion.
+Furthermore, we take into account the enhanced secretion by fibroblasts and we assume that a portion of myofibroblasts \cite{Barrientos2008} secrete and consume signaling molecules as well.
+It is known that MMPs remove signaling molecules from the dermal layer \cite{Mast1996,Sternlicht2001}.
+The MMP concentration depends on the distribution of (myo)fibroblasts and the collagen concentration \cite{Lindner2012}, and the signaling molecule concentration \cite{Overall1991}.
+Hence taking the proteolytic breakdown by MMPs into account, we have: